Bang Tabun

 Bang Tabun (บางตะบูน, [bāːŋ tā.būːn]) is a coastal area of the Bay of Bangkok (upper Gulf of Thailand) occupying the area of Bang Tabun and Bang Tabun Ok Sub-districts, Ban Laem District of Phetchaburi Province, western Thailand.

 History & toponymy

 The word Bang Tabun means "place of tabun trees", tabun is a Thai term for Xylocarpus granatum, a type of mangrove plant that grows heavily in this area.

-Bang Tabun River or Khlong Bang Tabun, a tributary of the Phetchaburi River flows through the area and empties into the Ao Bang Tabun (a part of Bay of Bangkok) here.
+Bang Tabun River or Khlong Bang Tabun, a tributary of the Phetchaburi River flows through the area and empties into the Ao Bang Tabun (part of Bay of Bangkok) here.

 Bang Tabun is a waterside and coastline community that has been referenced in Thai history since the late Ayutthaya period.
 It was a place where King Suriyenthrathibodi (Sanphet VIII) come to fishing.

 In the year 1831 corresponds to the early Rattanakosin period, Sunthorn Phu had traveled here and wrote a poem in his work entitled "Nirat Mueang Phet" (Journey to Phetchaburi).